SinanSalman/xsg/README.md

 The X-Supply Game (**XSG**) is an educational simulation game used to help participants explore the dynamics of real supply chains.
 The game is a team-based multi-player online simulation where each player take on the role of managing a virtual station in a simple supply chain.
 The game is played in turns, in which players analyze weekly standing of their stations and decide on orders to suppliers and shipment to customers.
 At the end of the game, individual and team performances are analyzed and discussed in groups.
 XSG is influenced by previous supply chain management games, such as the beer game and the wood supply game, but it introduces several new concepts, including:

-*   **Configurable supply chain design**: the simulated simple supply chain can be of virtually any design; number of nodes, number of layers, number of suppliers/customers per node (although this is currently limited to two for user interface simplicity).
-The only exception is supply chains containing closed-loop.
+*   **Configurable supply chain design**: the simulated simple supply chain can be of virtually any design; number of nodes, number of layers, number of suppliers/customers per node (although this is currently limited to four for user interface simplicity).
+The only exception is that XSG cannot model supply chains containing closed-loops.
-*   **Ordering/Shipping capacity**: stations (or SC nodes) can have weekly ordering/shipping minimums and/or maximums.
+*   **Ordering/Shipping capacity**: stations (i.e. supply chain nodes) can have weekly ordering and/or shipping minimums and maximums.
 *   **Triple-bottom-line objective**: previous games focused on cost and/or service level as performance metrics for the game.
-XGS extends this with an environmental objective to require the player to consider all three objectives while making turn decisions.
+XSG extends this with an environmental objective to require the player to consider all three objectives while making decisions.
 This is incorporated through the shipping decision, as explained in the transportation point below.
 *   **Transportation environmental/monetary**: a game can be configured to require players to consider either, or both ordering (from suppliers) and shipping (to customers) decisions.
-In the latter case, an environmental impact based on truck utilization results and necessitate that the player make decisions on order deferment or partial shipping to minimize the environmental impact.
+In the latter case, an environmental impact based on truck utilization results and necessitate that players make decisions on order deferment or partial shipping to minimize the environmental impact.
 In addition, a transportation cost results, allowing the players to fully engage in triple bottom line evaluation.

 Other features include: